 4. Cookie scoop.
 This is the only thing I've used to shape drop cookies for years because it's super easy and the cookies turn out uniformly round.
 I also use them for scooping fritter dough, meatballs, and more.

 5. Metal measuring cups and spoons, 5a: 6 cups with 2/3c. and 3/4c. measures and 5b: set of 4 cups and 4 spoons.
-I like metal measuring cups and spoons so much better than plastic (when they’re well-made and not the cheap kind where the handle bends on you).
-Things like flour and powdered sugar don’t stick as much and they’re easier to scoop.
-I love that this cup set comes with a 3/4 cup measure since it seems to be a size used a lot in recipes.
+I like metal measuring cups and spoons so much better than plastic (when they're well-made and not the cheap kind where the handle bends on you).
+Things like flour and powdered sugar don't stick as much and they're easier to scoop.
+I love that the cup set (5a) comes with a 3/4 cup measure since it seems to be a size used a lot in recipes.

 6. 11-inch tall clear party bags.
 Bags are the answer to the gift plate of cookies with the plastic wrap cover that doesn't cover well, leaving stale goodies.
 Use bags like these, plus a few regular sandwich baggies, to hold one to three cookies and candies each, then add the baggies to a small gift bag for a food gift that will stay fresh and be easy to transport.
 They are also what I use to package up my annual gift of Homemade Moose Munch Honey Caramel Corn.

 7. Black silicone baking mat.
 I've used both black and a light colored silicone baking mats,and find that black mats help cookies to brown better and more evenly than the lighter colored mats.